-Water temperature (Figure 16) ranged from a minimum of 4.94 °C to a maximum of 6.03 °C. Lower temperatures were recorded in the summer months, while the higher temperatures were recorded in late December.
-The temperature profile is very similar to previous years.
+Water temperature (Figure 16) ranged from a minimum of 5.20 °C to a maximum of 6.35 °C. Lower temperatures were recorded in the summer months, while the higher temperatures were recorded in winter months.
+While the temperature profile is very similar to previous years, it has been noted that despite the seasonal variation, the mean temperature in this well appears to be increasing slightly since 2008.
+This change and its potential implications will be subject to further analysis in collaboration with Pollution Prevention Division of ENVC.

 The pH measurements for this well are depicted in Figure 17.
-Values ranged from a minimum of 7.63 to maximum of 8.59.
+Values ranged from a minimum of 7.60 to maximum of 8.85.